Ingredient Glossary

 Chicken Digest

-Ingredient that is applied to the outside of the kibble to enhance the flavor and acceptance of the dry pet food.
+Ingredient applied to the outside of the kibble to enhance the flavor and acceptance of dry pet food.
 (It does not contain MSG.)

 +